Non Sequitur by Wiley Miller for September 21, 2010

 28. Missing large

-bigswan about 14 years ago
+bigswan over 14 years ago

 too bad Wiley does not know that antibiotics work only on bacteria while vaccines work on viruses….Science Rules